devhawala/dwarf/readme.md

 the name of the keyboard mapping file to use; see the syntax description at the beginning of the sample mapping file [kbd\_linux\_de\_DE.map](keyboard-maps/kbd_linux_de_DE.map)
 _optional, default_: none (if not given, a minimal mapping for a german keyboard is used)

+- `xeroxControlKeyCode`
+the key code for the modifier key to be used for generating the special Xerox keys not available of a contemporary standard keyboard; the value can be given as hex code introduced by `0x` or as the Java key name (`VK_`...)
+_optional, default_: 0x00000011 (VK_CONTROL)

 - `processorId`
 the processor or machine id for the Dwarf machine (or MAC address in todays wording)